When is change the right step forward?

 - Can I add any distributor to Zen?

-- Can I add Office supplies to Zen?
+- Can I add a dental inventory system to Zen?

 - Can I add an Amazon account to Zen?